Severe Thunderstorm Warning issued for Presque Isle by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Presque Isle by NWS

-Effective: 2021-08-28 15:57:00 EDT Expires: 2021-08-28 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Presque Isle The National Weather Service in Gaylord has issued a * Severe Thunderstorm Warning for Southern Presque Isle County in northern Michigan * Until 430 PM EDT. * At 356 PM EDT, severe thunderstorms were located along a line extending from near Forty Mile Point to near Rogers City to near Metz, moving northeast at 30 mph.
+Effective: 2021-08-28 16:19:00 EDT Expires: 2021-08-28 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Presque Isle A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTHEASTERN PRESQUE ISLE COUNTY At 418 PM EDT, severe thunderstorms were located along a line extending from 6 miles east of Rogers City to Thompsons Harbor State Park to near Long Lake, moving east at 35 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Hagensville around 400 PM EDT.
-Rogers City, Posen, Forty Mile Point and P H Hoeft State Park around 405 PM EDT.
-Other locations in the path of these severe thunderstorms include Thompsons Harbor State Park.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Presque Isle Light and Presque Isle.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0